Movements are necessary to push for change and expand our imagination of what is possible—but they are not easy to sustain.

 How do you resist burnout?

-“I learned how to say no without feeling guilty about it” — Rosa Clemente
+“I learned how to say no without feeling guilty” — Rosa Clemente

 I was always concerned about burnout, because my mentors talked to me about it.
 They warned me about people not making it, having mental breakdowns and real body and health issues later in life.
 They watched it happen.